kdjordan/antFront/README.md

 It's currently a PHP site that mostly works : you can visit the current form here :
 [Iowa Antique Network](https://www.iowaantiquenetwork.com/)

 I am rebuilding it with Nuxt and AWS - moving to a serverless architecture.
-AWS Resources beinf used will include :
+AWS Resources being used will include :
 - Congnito
 - API Gateway
 - Lambda